⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 21.10 | The trailing twelve-month Price-to-Earnings ratio indicates how much investors are willing to pay for each dollar of past earnings. |
+| P/E Ratio (TTM) | 23.80 | Measures the current share price relative to its trailing twelve-month earnings per share, indicating how much investors are willing to pay for each dollar of earnings. |

-| EV/EBITDA | 10.60 | Enterprise Value to EBITDA is a valuation multiple that compares the total value of the company to its earnings before interest, taxes, depreciation, and amortization. |
+| EV/EBITDA | 11.99 | Compares the enterprise value of a company to its earnings before interest, taxes, depreciation, and amortization, often used for valuing capital-intensive businesses. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |